 It is an exciting time in Parkinson’s disease, as new imaging techniques reveal the secrets of the brain, and we begin to understand the true complexity and body-wide reach of this progressive, disabling and incurable disease.
 Only as we begin to see Parkinson’s clearly can we begin to hope for a cure.
 That hope becomes more practical every day.
 In the meantime, don’t neglect to exercise!

-Click here to read all of Peter’s cartoons and comics on ParkinsonsDisease.net.
+Click here to read all of Peter’s comics on ParkinsonsDisease.net.